by Vera Mehta, Ed. D. | February 2004

 Its not that we princesses always think we’re such a fantastic bargain.
 The difference between our prospective Lotharios and us has to do with vanity.
 Women are said to be vainer than men.
 Not true.
 Women judge themselves much more harshly than men could ever do.
 In my experience, men, or at least the men of my generation, are less vain not because they have made a realistic assessment of their own attractiveness to the opposite sex, but because they are quite convinced of their own desirability just as they are!
-Bad breath, unpleasant body odor, unflattering clothes, soft, flabby skin where there should be muscle, combed-over-the bald-spot hair – none of these really bothers them as long as they believe women secretly judge them most critically by their ability to perform in the bedroom.
+Bad breath, unpleasant body odor, unflattering clothes, soft, flabby skin where there should be muscle (i could really use anabolic steroids today), combed-over-the bald-spot hair – none of these really bothers them as long as they believe women secretly judge them most critically by their ability to perform in the bedroom.
 Consider the astounding sales success of Viagra and its newest rivals, Levitra and Cialis.

 Women, on the other hand, agonize over their weight, the size of their breasts, the wrinkles around their eyes or mouths, their rapidly graying hair, the way they no longer fill out a swim suit in the right places, etc. etc. Men do no such time-wasting self-appraisals for the most part.
 (The exceptions might be gay men and South American playboy types who always look and smell amazing no matter how old they are.)
 It makes me think of those trolls in the Norse stories who stare in the mirror and see Prince Charming smiling out back at them.